Kyle Juszczyk: 2016 season

-Entering the regular season in 2016, Juszczyk was the Baltimore Ravens' starter at fullback and was one of only 17 full-time fullbacks to play in 2016.
-On September 11, 2016, in the season opener against the Buffalo Bills, he caught two passes for 22 receiving yards and had one carry for two yards as the Ravens won 13-7.
-On October 2, 2016, Juszczyk caught a career-high six passes for 56 receiving yards as the Baltimore loss to the Oakland Raiders 28-27.
-On December 25, 2016, Juszczyk scored his first career rushing touchdown against the Pittsburgh Steelers on Christmas Day.
-He finished the Ravens' 27-31 loss to the Steelers with two carries for 15 rushing yards and his first NFL rushing touchdown while catching two passes for 10 receiving yards.
+Entering the regular season in 2016, Juszczyk was the Ravens' starter at fullback and was one of only 17 full-time fullbacks to play in 2016.

+On September 11, 2016, in the season opener against the Buffalo Bills, he caught two passes for 22 yards and had one carry for two yards as the Ravens won 13–7.
+Three weeks later, Juszczyk caught a career-high six passes for 56 yards as the Ravens lost to the Oakland Raiders 28–27.
+On December 25, 2016, Juszczyk scored his first career rushing touchdown against the Steelers on Christmas Day.
+He finished the 27–31 loss to the Steelers with two carries for 15 yards and the aforementioned touchdown while catching two passes for 10 yards.
 The Ravens were eliminated from playoff contention with the loss.

-On January 20, 2017, it was announced that was elected as an original selection to his first Pro Bowl.
-Pro Football Focus ranked Juszcyzk as the top fullback for 2016.
-He played the most snaps of any fullback in 2016, finishing with 465, which was 115 more than any other fullback.
+On January 20, 2017, it was announced that Juszczyk was elected as an original selection to his first Pro Bowl.
+Pro Football Focus ranked him as the top fullback for 2016.
+Juszczyk played the most snaps of any fullback in 2016, finishing with 465, which was 115 more than any other fullback.